Why is Fasting Good For You?

 Do you know what happens in your body in the month of Ramadan?
 Watch our video about the health benefits of fasting for 30 days.

 With intermittent fasting gaining so much popularity, people are becoming more aware of the potential health benefits of sometimes abstaining from food.
-For us Muslims, this can only mean one thing: Subhanallah!
+For us Muslims, this does not come as any surprise.

 Not able to Fast this Ramadan?

 Paying Fidyah and Kaffarah allows you to make up for fasts you can’t keep.
 Remember, charity increases Baraka in our provisions and our health.
 So if you are unable to benefit from fasting this Ramadan, then don’t miss out on the Baraka of giving charity through Fidyah and Kaffarah.
 IKCA uses your Fidyah and Kaffarah to Feed Cancer Patients at Shaukat Khanum Hospital.The Complete Guide to Fidyah and Kaffarah Fidyah rate and conditions Kaffarah rate and conditions

 30 Day Ramadan Fast: What happens to your body?

 Detoxification Stage 1: Day 1-2

 Stage 1 of detoxification begins on the first day of fasting, which we all know is the hardest.
 Your body will enter into a fasting state approximately eight hours after your last meal.
 This is when your gut completes the absorption of the remaining nutrients from your food.
 Your blood sugar drops, your heart slows down and your blood pressure reduces.

 - Bad breath and a heavily coated tongue